nestordemeure/breviarium/data/english.md

 The nature of the common people is to fly, die, or languish on impulse.
 Hence, if they ask for something unjust, do not refuse immediately, but put them off with splendid reasons and some favors.
 But if they desire something agreeable to themselves, do not delay; they will either be fixed or turn to the opposite.
 Allow the hatred of someone to be accepted by you, as it were; in this they are not as false as in love.

-If someone is going to confer an office that cannot be refused (and if to the least extent), grant one that brings danger to himself and does not disturb the administration of the army in the guise of honor, as the Romans once did by retaining men in the court with honorary duties.
-Also, do favors for the leaders of the enemy, preserving some correspondence with them, unless pressed by an inexcusable necessity.
+If an office cannot be refused to someone, grant one that brings danger to himself and does not disturb the administration of the army in the guise of honor, as the Romans once did by retaining men in the court with honorary duties.

 Proclaim a set time of the year, or at least within three years, for a written catalog concerning servants, through folding doors, while you remove some from their duties, raise others higher, distribute favors, and even lend an ear to some petition.
 Announce that if anyone asks through himself, you will grant it, but deny it to him if he arranges it through others.
 In the future, let everything be denied.

 ### Assuming Various Affections

-Compile for yourself examples of affections from the Poets, such as the *Palace of Eloquence* provides.
-Practice those you need until you have absorbed them.
+Compile for yourself examples of affections from the Poets, such as the *Palace of Eloquence* provides, and practice those you need until you have absorbed them.

 Entrust yourself to no one, even your closest friend.
 You will pretend to do so, but have no less command over your countenance than your words in displaying an affection; no less can be read from the face.